querbesd/querbesd/README.md

 - 👋 Hi, I’m @querbesd
-- 👀 I’m interested in tech/digital env
+- 👀 My background is in digital/tech company
-- 🌱 I’m currently learning blockchain
+- 🌱 I help start-ups / scale-ups to better leverage their data either by making it available for the teams or by using it in prediction models.
 - 📫 How to reach me querbes.damien@gmail.com

 <!---